Nazar-Pichak/TodoApp/README.md

 git clone https://github.com/Nazar-Pichak/TodoApp.git

 ```
-- cd to the place where the repo was cloned
+- cd to the folder where the repo was cloned

 ```
 python -m pip install --upgrade pip